Bitcoin Guide Africa

 With more support coming from governments such as the Kenyan government that established a task force to study the impacts of blockchain technology, Africa can leapfrog the digital divide and become a market frontier just as it did with the mobile phone ecosystem.

+IV.
 Africa Bitcoin Top Players

 Some African nations show a prospering Bitcoin economy based on their trading volumes.
 They include South Africa, Nigeria, Kenya, and Ghana.
 The number of Bitcoin generator startups and community activities surrounding Bitcoin talks in these countries is quite high.